Ezzy401k/OIBSIP/project 1/README.md

 - Learn to effectively use data visualization to communicate insights.

 ## Tools and Technologies:
-- Python (Pandas, NumPy, Matplotlib, Seaborn)
+- Python (Pandas, Matplotlib, Seaborn)
 - Jupyter Notebook